Validating Quantum State Preparation Programs (Extended Version): QSV Applications

 {

 }

-The ``Test Gen'' step in our PBT framework (\Cref{fig:testing}) generates test cases to validate the key component $P'$ above.
+The ``Test Gen'' step in QSV (\Cref{fig:testing}) generates test cases to validate the key component $P'$ above.
 In \Cref{def:circuit-example}, after applying the \cn{new} and \cn{H} operations, the post-state is $(\Phi,P')$, with $\Phi$ mapping $\theta$, entanglement groups, to superposition states $\varphi$.
 Each \cn{H} operation generates a single qubit uniformly distributed superposition state.
 However, transitions over a superposition state make it hard to perform effective validation.
-To resolve this, we treat quantum program operations $P'$ as higher-order map operations and validate the transition correctness based on basis-kets, instead of validating over the whole superposition state.
+To resolve this, we treat quantum program operations $P'$ as higher-order map operations and validate the transition correctness based on basis kets, rather than over the whole superposition state.